Language Pedagogy for the Contemporary Classroom

 This seminar is designed to meet the needs of students teaching both modern and ancient languages who:

-- are interested in teaching language
+- are interested in teaching language in their academic careers

 - may teach in the Summer Language Institute